mkopar/VirClass/README.md

 For more detailed explanation of how the code works please see documentation in files.

 ## Neural network
+We checked a few articles about text classification using neural networks.
 We found the skeleton for our convolutional neural network [here](https://github.com/newmu/theano-tutorials).
 The code is explained in [this](https://www.youtube.com/watch?v=S75EdAcXHKk) tutorial.
 The architecture